t18n/react-component-with-rslib/example-react-consumer/README.md

 ## Features

-- Uses the Button and Input components from rslib-project-example
+- Uses the Button and Input components from react-component-with-rslib
 - Simple form with validation
 - Demonstrates component styling and props